loerise/cra-template/README.md

-# the cra templates by loerise
+# the cra and vite templates by loerise